 This is the most severe stage of infection.
 At this stage it can cause hearing loss or even deafness.

-The treatment for canine ear infections will depend on the cause and severity of the infection.
-Your veterinarian may prescribe antibiotics, anti-inflammatory medications, or other medications to treat the infection.
+Treating ear infections will depend on the cause and severity of their infection.
+Your veterinarian could prescribe antibiotics, anti-inflammatory medications, or other medications to treat their infection.

-They may recommend cleaning your dog’s ears with a solution or using ear drops to help reduce inflammation and pain.
-In some cases, surgery may be necessary to remove any debris or foreign objects from within their ear canal.
+They might recommend cleaning your dog’s ears with a solution or using ear drops to help reduce their inflammation and pain.
+In some cases, surgery could be necessary to remove any debris or foreign objects from within their ear canal.
 It’s important to follow your veterinarian’s instructions for treating your dog’s ear infection.
-Failure to do so can lead to further complications.
+Failure to do so can lead to even more complications.

 It’s important to keep an eye on your dog’s ears and watch for any signs of infection.
 If you notice any changes in your dog’s behavior or symptoms, contact your veterinarian right away.

-The best way to prevent canine ear infections is to keep your dog’s ears clean and dry.
-This can be done by regularly cleaning the ears with a solution recommended by your veterinarian.
+The best way to prevent ear infections is to keep your dog’s ears clean and dry.
+The best way to do this is by regularly cleaning their ears with a solution recommended by your veterinarian.

 It’s important to check your dog’s ears for any signs of infection or irritation, such as redness or swelling.